 - At the end of Top Gun, Maverick throws Goose's dog tags into the ocean to symbolize him getting over the loss of his navigator.
 Of course, it does raise the question of why Maverick, rather than Goose's wife, wound up with them in the first place.

 - Citizen Kane uses this as a central theme, of Charles Foster Kane, a man who devotes his life to gaining objects, which moves to treating people like objects and in the end, mere objects is all he has.
 This is epitomized by the climactic scene after his second wife walks out on him, Kane totally trashes her room like a mindlessly destructive machine rebelling against the superficial materialism that has helped ruin having any real meaning in his life.
 In a morbid turn of this trope, maybe the only one of his thousands of material objects that might've meant something to him, Rosebud, is burned up at the end of the film by the managers of his estate, with the order of "Throw that junk out!"
+There's a reason why this movie became the Trope Namer for It Was His Sled.

 - In Inception Cobb no longer cares for the totem top when he is back with his kids.